dotlang/language/README.md

 - If condition is not satisfied, it will throw an exception (exception is a built-in type).
 This will exit current function and outer functions, until it is expected.
 - In order to keep code more readable, you can not return an exception directly.
 - There is no `throw` keyword and this is the only way to cause exception.
-- Output of any function is automatically updated with `| exception`.
+- Output of any function is automatically updated with `| exception` by the compiler (if needed).
 - You can use `assert false, X` to create exception and return from current method immediately.
 ```
 ;inside function adder